poggiteam/FLI1_2021/README.md

 ### Images

-All images are available in Zenodo: https://zenodo.org/record/6980009
+All images are available in Zenodo: https://zenodo.org/uploads/12759766

-### Figures

-Two scripts are available for download in "script_figures" to re-create all R-computed figures in the article.